pratham-aggr/energy_loads/README.md

   \item \( x_1, x_2, \dots, x_n \) are the independent variables (features) such as Relative Compactness, Surface Area, Wall Area
   \item \( \epsilon \) is the error term (residuals).
 \end{itemize}

-This equation represents a linear relationship between the dependent variable and multiple independent variables.

 ## References and Data Sources 📖